newrelic/nri-flex/docs/basic-tutorial.md

 ##  4. <a name='Howtoaddmoreintegrations'></a>How to add more Flex integrations

-Flex configuration files, like most of our examples, start with the name of the integration and the apis.
+Stand-alone Flex configurations, like most of our examples, start with the name of the integration and the [apis](/apis/readme.md).
 For example:

 ```yaml
 name: linuxOpenFD